 The workforce is made up of diverse people, including individuals with a variety of disabilities.
 There are programs that can help with job training and supported employment opportunities.
 A few resources that can help include your local Georgia Department of Behavioral Health and Developmental Disabilities Community Services Board (for individuals with mental illness or intellectual and developmental disabilities) and the disABILITY Link (for individuals with physical disabilities).
 You can also contact Empowerline to learn more.

-Georgia’s Vocational Rehabilitation Agency serves individuals who have a permanent disability that is a barrier to employment and provides resources like job training, evaluations, and job placement services and.
+Georgia’s Vocational Rehabilitation Agency serves individuals who have a permanent disability that is a barrier to employment and provides resources like job training, evaluations, and job placement services.
 Learn more through the Georgia Vocational Rehabilitation Agency.